jackiepurdue/paper-2019-amr-uba/manuscript.md

 ## Methods

-### AMR Prediction

-### Materials

-A data-set of 7903 draft quality MAGs which were recovered from the Sequence Read Archive by Parks @wrBRBdFb were used for this analysis.
+A data-set of 7903 draft quality MAGs which were recovered from the Sequence Read Archive by Parks \@wrBRBdFb were used for this analysis.
 These genomes were chosen specifically because they were likely to be from lineages which were under-sampled.
 Environmental and non-human gastrointestinal samples were the main focus of these samples.

 RGI version 5.0 with CARD database version 3.02  @1ByMfX8Y1 was run on the contigs of the 7903 MAGS with the inclusion of loose, perfect, and strict hits.

 CARD prevalence data version 3.0.4 ("based on sequence data acquired from NCBI on 28-Feb-2019, analyzed using RGI 4.2.2 (DIAMOND homolog detection) and CARD 3.0.1") was used to query the UBA data.
 [TODO: Other versions of software]

-### Obtaining reference sequences

 32 canonical MCR sequence variants, 14 canonical NDM sequence variants, 6 canonical OXA-48-like sequence variants, and 18 canonical KPC sequence variants (see Table S1) as indicated by CARD for the , were obtained from the CARD database.